zachallaun/datomic-cljs/README.md

     (<! (d/transact conn [[:db/add eid :person/name "Franky"]]))))
 ```

-This will query a database for a person named `"Frank"`, changins his name to be `"Franky"`.
+This queries a datomic database for a person named `"Frank"` and changes his name to be `"Franky"`.

 ## Using Datomic REST